Get insider access

 Apple vs Google

-Google and Apple both manufacture earbuds with the intention of pairing seamlessly with other products in each brand's respective ecosystem.
-As a result, Google's buds are a little less pricey than Apple's and feel slightly less premium in their build.
+Google and Apple manufacture earbuds designed to pair seamlessly with other products in each brand's respective ecosystem.
+Google's buds are a little less pricey than Apple's and feel slightly less premium in their build.
 However, they're more customizable and come with a graphic EQ and presets via the companion app.
-Ultimately, your preference depends on which ecosystem you're already subscribed to.
+Ultimately, your preference will depend on which ecosystem you already subscribe to.

 Apple vs Bowers & Wilkins

 Bowers & Wilkins and Apple are two very different companies.
-Bowers & Wilkins is a dedicated audio manufacturer.
-They produce high-end speakers and headphones for audiophiles and home cinemas.
-Apple produces a wide range of consumer electronics that create a tech ecosystem.
+Bowers & Wilkins is a dedicated audio manufacturer that produces high-end speakers and headphones for audiophiles and home cinemas.
+Apple makes a wide range of consumer electronics that create a tech ecosystem.
 While both produce high-end headphones, Apple's tend to have better battery life and more robust controls.
-Neither of these companies offer sound customization settings for their audio products.
+Neither of these companies offers sound customization settings for their audio products.

 Lineup